 Lower jaw: 6 incisors/2 canines/8 premolars/6 molars

 Scissors bite means the front edge of the lower incisors should touch the inside edge of the upper incisors.
+That is the correct bite.
 If the upper jaw protrudes in excess of the lower jaw, that is an overshot bite; if the under jaw protrudes in excess of the upper jaw, that is an undershot bite.
-Both cause problems for the dog and are incorrect.
+If both jaws meet edge to edge that is a level bite.
+All can cause problems for the dog and are incorrect.

 Flews are the upper and lower lips culminating in the corners of the mouth; they should be tight without openness, in combination with the overall dryness of the head.
 Ideally mouth pigment should be dark with little, or no, pink pigment visible.